GiuliaGualtieri/Machine_Learning_Mask_Cassifier/README.md

 my contact:
   *giulia.gualtieri@mail.polimi.it

-I'm a Data Analyst, very passionate to data.
+I'm a Data Analyst, very passionate to the amazing world of Data.
 Contact me if you want to share a challenge with me!
-It would be very glad to me having the possibility to find out something new about the amazing world of Data.
+It would be a great chance for me to discover something new.